Black: #000000 HEX Code & Design Guide

 Authority & Power

-Black commands respect and conveys authority.
+Black carries weight and conveys authority.
 It's the color of luxury brands, high-end fashion, and premium services.
-Black suggests sophistication and exclusivity, making it perfect for brands that want to project power and prestige.
+Black feels exclusive and refined, making it a strong pick for brands that want to project power and prestige.

 Elegance & Mystery